There is less than one month left until Christmas Day, which makes it peak shopping time right now!

 If you’re a little short on cash for gift shopping this year, or maybe just want to simplify your gift giving, consider DIY Christmas gifts!
 DIY gifts allow you to put any special skills you have to use when it comes to homemade items, whether it be sewing, baking, crafting etc. It simplifies the amount of gifts you need to purchase and shows those receiving your gift that you care.
 If you’re considering going the DIY route this year, here are a few ideas:

-- Mason Jar Mixes – Mason jars have become very popular in the recent years, and rightly so because there are so many different uses for them!
+Mason jars have become very popular in the recent years, and rightly so because there are so many different uses for them!
 One fantastic idea is to make pre-made mixes and gift them in a mason jar.
 It could be pre-made hot chocolate mix, cookie mix, or even a spice rub for any grilling aficionados out there.
-Be sure to put your crafting skills to use and include a gift tag with the jar including instructions on how to use the mix inside the jar.
+Be sure to put your crafting skills to use and include a gift tag with the jar.
+This can include instructions on how to use the mix inside the jar.
 If you start shopping early enough, look for sales on mason jars so you can grab them for a steal!